caioberkley/caioberkley/README.md

 ## Interests:

-In my spare time, I love traveling (especially to the countryside of northeast Brazil, where I was born) and spending time with my husband, friends, and family.
+In my spare time, I love traveling (especially to the countryside of northeast Brazil, where I was born) and spending time with my friends and family.
 I’m passionate about learning and always approach challenges with a resilient mindset, empathy, and a problem-solving attitude.

 - Emerging Technologies (AI, VR, IoT)
 - Pop Culture: comics, books, music, movies